hellenike/textbook/docs/preliminaries/alphabet/index.md

 ### Tips for reading

 - read out loud (as the ancient Greeks did!) to practice recognizing and putting together letter forms and sounds.
 - we can't precisely recover ancient pronounciation, but try to distinguish sounds that are spelled differently (e.g., ο/ω ε/η ), and include accent in your pronounciation.
 Hear the difference between ἀστραπηβόλος, "one who throws lightning" (an adjective describing Zeus) and ἀστραπήβολος  "one struck by lightning".
 It makes a difference!
 English similarly distinguishes otherwise identical words based on (stress) accent.
-How does the way you pronounce the following English word change their meaning? *content, present, object, insult, permit*
+How does the way you pronounce the following English words change their meaning? *cóntent/contént, présent/presént, óbject/objéct, ínsult/insúlt, pérmit/permít*

 ### Other resources